satnetuser001/laravel-development-in-docker/README.md

 If you need to delete all containers and network.
-The "laravel-development" directory will not be deleted and will remain unchanged. docker compose --profile delete-project down
+The "laravel-development" directory will not be deleted and will remain unchanged. docker compose --profile delete-development-environment down

 Step 2
 to-do: describe development process